yorickpeterse/yorickpeterse.com/source/resume.md

 projects include:

-- Rebuilding all web scrapers from the ground up using modern development practises, rather than outsourcing the development.
-This resulted in a massive increase of reliability and performance of the scrapers.
+- Rebuilding all web scrapers from the ground up using modern development practises rather than outsourcing the development, resulting in a significant increase of reliability and performance
-- Setting up continuous integration and development pipelines using Jenkins, making it possible to deploy our software to dozens of servers in a matter of minutes.
+- Setting up continuous integration and deployment pipelines using Jenkins
-- Replacing the use of [MongoDB with PostgreSQL](https://archive.md/ScSgG), drastically improving performance and stability of the platform.
+- Replacing the use of [MongoDB with PostgreSQL](https://archive.md/ScSgG), improving performance and stability of the platform
-- [A natural language processing pipeline](https://archive.md/aHvmY), used for sentiment analysis in six different languages.
+- [A natural language processing pipeline](https://archive.md/aHvmY), used for sentiment analysis in six different languages
-- Improved performance of the platform, reducing AWS hosting costs by several thousands of US dollars per month.
+- Improved performance of the platform as a whole, greatly reducing hosting costs

 ::: page-break
 :::